Help with translations

 Online translation tools

-Note: Please always check the translated text - especially with regard to terms individually used at the university, which you will find in our glossary.
-Ideally, you should have the text checked by a native speaker (for a fee).
+Please note: Today's translation tools are generally very good, but it is always advisable to perform an examination of the translated text afterwards – especially with regard to terms used specifically at the University of Erfurt, which you can find in our glossary.
+Ideally, you should have the text examined again by a native speaker.